-3.3.
-Quarter element generation
+3.3 Quarter Element Generation

 The condition for quarter element generation differs between level 1 and level 2 and up.
-Figure 6 (a) shows the case of level 1.
+Fig. 7 (a) shows the case of level 1.
 Three vertices, that are the vertex of the quarter element and neighboring level 0 elements, are checked.
-If either of them becomes a released vertex by element separation, the quarter element is generated, because it appears on the object surface (Figure 7 (c)).
+If either of them becomes a released vertex by element separation, the quarter element is generated, because it appears on the object surface (Fig. 8 (c)).

-Figure 7.
-Generation of quarter elements in the reconstruction procedure.
+Fig. 7 Conditions for generating quarter elements in the reconstruction procedure.